-Override the location where Nextcloud stores temporary files.
-Useful in setups where the system temporary directory is on a limited-space ramdisk, restricted, or when using external storage that does not support streaming.
+Override where Nextcloud stores temporary files.
+Useful in situations where the system temporary directory is on a limited space ramdisk or is otherwise restricted, or if external storage which do not support streaming are in use.

-The web server user/PHP must have write access to this directory.
-Ensure that PHP configuration recognizes this as a valid temporary directory by setting the TMP, TMPDIR, and TEMP environment variables accordingly.
-Additional permissions may be required for AppArmor or SELinux.
+The Web server user/PHP must have write access to this directory.
+Additionally you have to make sure that your PHP configuration considers this a valid tmp directory, by setting the TMP, TMPDIR, and TEMP variables to the required directories.
+On top of that you might be required to grant additional permissions in AppArmor or SELinux.